Why It Works

 Place pasta in a large skillet or sauté pan and cover with water and a big pinch of salt.
 Bring to a boil over high heat, stirring occasionally.
 Boil until just shy of al dente, about 1 minute less than the package instructions recommend.

 Meanwhile, heat garlic and 4 tablespoons (60ml) olive oil in a 12-inch skillet over medium heat, stirring frequently, until garlic is softened but not browned, about 3 minutes.
-Add tomatoes and cook, stirring, until tomatoes begin to burst.
+Add tomatoes and cook, stirring, until tomatoes begin to burst, about 10 minutes.
 You can help them along by pressing on them with the back of a wooden spoon as they soften.

 Continue to cook until sauce is rich and creamy, about 5 minutes longer.
 Stir in basil and season to taste with salt and pepper.